OhDylan/api-call/README.md

 ## Simple demonstration for an API call

 This is a beginner-friendly demonstration for calling an external API for your web app.

+Let me first show you what are we trying to do in this demonstration.

 We are going to use **axios**, a third party library which provides extremely convenient setup to perform API calls.